raspberrypilearning/secret-agent-chat/worksheet.md

 		return contents
 	```

-1. Test this function out by saving and running your code again.
+1. Test this function by saving and running your code again.
 Then in the **shell** you can type the following:

 ```python
 sheet = load_sheet('otp0.txt')